ricedavis/CSCE580-Fall2025/ProjectA/README.md

 - Lab 1 assumes knowledge of decision trees.
 - Lab 2 assumes knowledge of logistic regression.
 - Lab 3 assumes understanding of polynomial regression and bias-variance concepts.

 ---

-## Variants

-- Not all tasks in the labs need to be graded.
-- Labs can be **simplified** by omitting tasks such as SGD implementation.
-- Different models can replace the ones provided without impacting the discussion on evaluation and subgroup analysis.

----